XPO Logistics (NYSE:XPO) Issues FY 2021 Earnings Guidance

 XPO Logistics (NYSE:XPO) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $4.000-$4.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.380.
 The company issued revenue guidance of -.

 A hedge fund recently raised its stake in XPO Logistics stock.
-Morgan Stanley raised its holdings in XPO Logistics, Inc. (NYSE:XPO) by 47.4% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 461,871 shares of the transportation company’s stock after buying an additional 148,521 shares during the quarter.
-Morgan Stanley owned approximately 0.40% of XPO Logistics worth $64,611,000 at the end of the most recent quarter.
-75.15% of the stock is owned by hedge funds and other institutional investors.
+Morgan Stanley boosted its position in XPO Logistics, Inc. (NYSE:XPO) by 47.4% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 461,871 shares of the transportation company’s stock after buying an additional 148,521 shares during the period.
+Morgan Stanley owned approximately 0.40% of XPO Logistics worth $64,611,000 as of its most recent filing with the Securities & Exchange Commission.
+75.15% of the stock is currently owned by institutional investors.

 About XPO Logistics